ohmlang/ohmlang.github.io/docs/syntax-reference.md

 #### How space skipping works

-In the body of a syntactic rule, Ohm implicity inserts applications of the `spaces` rule before each expression.
+In the body of a syntactic rule, Ohm implicitly inserts applications of the `spaces` rule before each expression.
 (The `spaces` rule is defined as `spaces = space*`.)
 As an example, take this fragment of JSON grammar:

 <!-- @markscript
   let syntacticDefs;